How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Let’s say the job ad wants skills in game development, data science, cloud computing, and machine learning.

-That first resume with no experience sample has everything.
+That first resume with no experience example has everything.

 Didn’t do that many projects?